Vandivier/ladderly-slides/docs/ENDORSED-COMMUNITIES.md

 4. Spend a minimum of 5-10 minutes per day chatting with your selected groups.
 5. After you land your job, do try out more groups later on! 😊 Continuously explore and experiment to prevent knowledge silos, increases growth, and fosters diversity.

-Specifically, ensure that you are posting on:
+Specifically, ensure that you are engaging on:

 1. GitHub
 2. LinkedIn